-Now, in one sense, you are an expert on you.
-You alone know your secret thoughts, dreams, desires, etc. You alone are privy to information that others cannot know unless you tell them.
-You have insider information.
+Now, to be fair and state the obvious, in one sense, you are an expert on you.
+You alone know your secret thoughts, dreams, desires, etc. Only you are privy to information that others cannot know unless you tell them.
+You sole access to all your insider information.

-However, there is a real sense in which you are not the expert on you.
-In fact, you are vulnerable to being quite wrong about you.
-You are are in constant danger of being deceived about you by you.
-The Bible has something to say about this phenomena, “self-deception” (Psalm 36:1-4; 1 John 1:8; James 1:22; Revelation 3:17).
-The prophet Jeremiah hit the nail on the head when he said, “The heart is deceitfully wicked above all things, who can know it (Jeremiah 17:9).
-In short, the most dangerous liar to be wary of is yourself.
+However, there is a very real sense in which you are not the expert on you.
+In fact, you are often quite wrong about you.
+How could this be so when you have such good intel so close to the source?
+To say it shortly, you lie to yourself about you.
+The Bible has lots to say about this phenomena of “self-deception” (see Psalm 36:1-4; 1 John 1:8; James 1:22; Revelation 3:17), but the prophet Jeremiah gets to the bottom lines quickest, “The heart is deceitfully wicked above all things, who can know it?”
+(Jeremiah 17:9).
+The most dangerous liar in your life is yourself.

 Our Inner PR Person

 “But,” you understandably ask, “How can I be wrong about me?”
 The answer is, although we may know many “facts” about ourselves, we aren’t always accurate or honest in the way we interpret those facts.
 We all have a little PR person in our souls who labors to put a positive spin on everything we think, feel, say, and do.
 It looks something like this:

 No, you’re not lazy, you just work hard and need a little time.

 No, your not sinning, they’re being legalistic and Pharisaical.

 No, you definitely are humble and open to correction, the problem is their corrections are just plain wrong or the way they gave them was insensitive.

 Yes, you may have gotten a little out of hand, but they provoked you.

 Yea, your words were harsh and disrespectful, but their way of thinking is evil and needs hard words of correction.